Oh hell. Not again.

 “Have you gotten any stronger, faster, or went longer with your weights and workouts in the past month?”
 Simply put, did you get better or are you lifting the same weights and doing the same workout as you did last week or last month?

-That’s the question I want you to ask yourself now as your reading this.
+That’s the question I want you to ask yourself now as you’re reading this.

 “Did I do more this workout than the last workout?”